yZipperer/item-api/README.md

 # item-api

 ## Overview:
-  A product API for grocery data.
-This API will return information including prices, names, descriptions, ids, and even USDA nutrition information.
+  This is a product API for grocery and item data.
+It will return information including prices, names, images descriptions, ids, and even USDA nutrition information.

   ### By the Numbers:
     * 24 total items